For a more in-depth look, check out our guide ‘Trying to Conceive with Male Factor Infertility.’

 - Ultrasonography — an exam that allows your doctor to locate damage or blockage in the male reproductive tract

 If all other tests are inconclusive, it’s possible that your doctor may recommend one of these less common tests.
 If you’re unsure why they’re advising these or have any questions, don’t hesitate to ask.
-These are all more invasive and complicated than hormone, genetic, or semen testing.
+These are all more invasive and complicated than hormone, genetic, or semen testing but they are an option.

 Male fertility testing can seem overwhelming but it’s important that you don’t leave it as a last resort.
 The odds are that, if you and your partner are having trouble conceiving, the issue lies with you in some way.
 This isn’t anything to be ashamed of and it’s not your fault.
 Be proactive, get tested, and look forward to coming up with effective solutions so you can become a father.